pulumi/docs/reference/pkg/nodejs/@pulumi/gcp/compute/index.md

 ```

-The project in which the resource belongs.
-If it
+The ID of the project in which the resource belongs.
-is not provided, the provider project is used.
+If it is not provided, the provider project is used.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/compute/healthCheck.ts#L168">property selfLink</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/compute/healthCheck.ts#L108">property selfLink</a>
 </h3>

 ```typescript